Hope Adult Learning

 Teaching with the Barton Reading and Spelling System

-HOPE Adult Learning uses the Barton Reading and Spelling System as our core teaching material.
+HOPE Adult Learning uses the Barton Reading and Spelling System as one of the components of our teaching material.

 • Here is a link to a page with a demo video of Susan Barton teaching bits of Level 3 & Level 4 lessons.